drawrs/WWDC19-Submission-SandCastle-Game/README.md

 - Touch sound by Joshua Wisjnu, he is my friend from the apple academy in Indonesia.
 We are in the same team at mini challenge 2.
 We create a game to teach kids about tempo. because this touch sound is awesome so I ask him to use this sound.
 He created this sound using Garageband.
 - And the last one, I captured the image of WWDC 2019 from Apple WWDC website developer.apple.com/wwdc19 for the closing screen.
 It’s motivated me and I hope I can meet with other scholarship recipients from over the world!

-Image or Graphic:
+Images or Graphic:

-I’m not a designer actually 😅, I’m a coder.
-But I read carefully all of the WWDC terms and conditions, then I found, this is an “individual work” not a “group work” that’s why I can’t ask people to help me.
+- I’m not a designer actually 😅, I’m a coder.
+But I read carefully all of the terms and conditions, then I found, this is an “individual work” not a “group work” that’s why I can’t ask people to help me.
 So I learned how to use Sketch on my Macbook and Voila!
 I created every image asset by my self!